khushim25/Khushi-Mehta/README.md

 - 👋 Hi, I’m @Khushi523002
 - 👀 I’m interested in Programming, Solving Puzzles, Exploring new ideas and and much more:)
 - 🌱 I’m currently doing my Engineering in Computers.
-- 💞️ I’m looking to forward to learn more.
+- 💞️ I’m looking forward to learn more.
 - 📫 How to reach me
       My Email Id: kdmehta2503@gmail.com